freepn/fpnd/README_0.9.0-release-notes_DRAFT.rst

 ===============

-`FreePN`_ is a P2P implementation of a distributed virtual private network (dVPN) based on ZeroTier to create a network "cloud" where each user is both a client and an exit.
+The FreePN_ network daemon (fpnd) is a P2P implementation of a distributed virtual private network (dVPN) designed to create an anonymous network "cloud" where each user is both a client and an exit.
 Peers are randomly connected on startup and reconnected as needed.

 System Design
 -------------

-The FreePN network daemon uses `ZeroTier`_ virtual networks to provide enhanced privacy, anonymity, and security over the Internet.
+The FreePN network daemon uses ZeroTier_ virtual networks to provide enhanced user privacy, anonymity, and security when accessing the Internet.
 The current prototype design supports these goals in the following ways; planned (future) features include more granular user controls.

 * each peer VPN link is a private ZeroTier network with its own IPv4 address space
 * each network link allows only 2 hosts, and only the routed traffic (currently http/https)